qwertie/learn-react/docs/tutorial-4.md

     Type '"Zed"' is not assignable to type 'number'

-In order to actually *understand* this error message, it is necessary to understand that TypeScript has an ability to treat values as types. `"Zed"` is a `string`, of course, but it's more than that; it has _another type at the same time_, a type called `"Zed"`.
-The concept of a value or variable having two different types simultaneously is called *intersection types*.
+Why does it say that `"Zed"` is a "type", instead of a "value" or a "string"?
+In order to understand this, it is necessary to understand that TypeScript has an ability to treat values as types. `"Zed"` is a `string`, of course, but it's more than that; it has _another type at the same time_, a type called `"Zed"` which represents the value "Zed".
 We can even create a variable with this type:

-    let zed: string & "Zed" = "Zed";
+    let zed: "Zed" = "Zed";

-Now we have now created a completely useless variable called `zed` whose type is both `string` and `"Zed"` (`&` means "and").
-We can set this variable to `"Zed"`, but nothing else:
+Now we have created a completely useless variable called zed.
+We can set this variable to "Zed", but nothing else:

     zed = "Zed"; // OK
     zed = "ZED"; // Error: Type '"ZED"' is not assignable to type '"Zed"'.

-Technically we can set `zed` to `null` and `undefined` but luckily with `"strictNullChecks": true` we can close that loophole so that this variable will never be anything except "Zed".
+By default we can set `zed` to `null` and `undefined`, but luckily with `"strictNullChecks": true` we can close that loophole so that this variable will never be anything except "Zed".
 Thank God for that, is all I can say.

-Confused?
-Well, never mind, hopefully you'll get it later.
-Honestly, it doesn't matter right now.
+So what are these literal-types good for?
+Well, sometimes a function allows only certain particular strings.
+For example, imagine if you have a function that lets you `turn("left")` or `turn("right")` but nothing else.
+This function could be declared with a literal-type:

+    function turn(direction: "left"|"right") { ... }

+### Fixed-length arrays ###

 Here's another puzzle for you: what's the difference between the types `number[]` and `[number]`?
-The first is an array of numbers; the second is an array that contains only one element, which is a number.
+The first one is an array of numbers; the second is an array that contains only one element, which is a number.

-Similarly `[string,number]` denotes an array of length 2 with the first element being a string and the second being a number.
-In addition, the array has a property `length: 2`, i.e. its _type_ is `2`, not just `number`.
+You see, TypeScript supports arrays of a specific length, in which each element of the array can have a different type.
+These fixed-length array types are called _tuples_.
+For example, `[string,number]` denotes an array of length 2 with the first element being a string and the second being a number.
+In addition, this array has a property `length: 2`, i.e. its _type_ is `2`, not just `number`.
 These fixed-length arrays are called tuple types.
-To learn about more interesting features of TypeScript's type system, see [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html).

 ### Advanced generics ###